Amberley – St Michael

 Later mediaeval additions were few.
 A south doorway of c1300 has complex but shallow mouldings and clustered shafts, with capitals decorated with naturalistic oak and vine leaves.
 A large trefoiled lancet at the east end of the aisle, shown by Quartermain ((W) p9), may be contemporary, but has since been replaced by a smaller conventional one.
 A two-light square-headed south window is C15, though renewed.

-On the north side near the east end is a plain C16 or C17 window, set in disturbed masonry and (image) including the jamb of a doorway or a window, which could have belonged to the rood-stair.
-Otherwise, between the C16 and the C19 the only recorded addition was a south porch of 1637 (1 p230), which has been replaced by a C19 one.
+On the north side near the east end is a plain C16 or C17 window, set in disturbed masonry and incorporating the jamb of a doorway or a window, which could have belonged to the rood-stair.
+Otherwise, between the C16 and the C19 the only recorded addition was a south porch of 1637 (1 p230), though one had been recorded at the survey of the previous year (SRS 98 p7) when it was said to be lacking paving.
+Reconstruction within a year seems a drastic solution, but the present structure is in any case C19.
 G M Hills restored the church in 1864-65 (B 22 p813), by his standards gently, though there were previously more wall-paintings (Watney p18).
 The changes to the windows that he made have been noted and he also replaced the chancel roof.
 A C15 roodscreen noted in 1854 (Peat and Halsted p25) does not survive.

 Fittings and monuments